Protection Paladin Tank Spell Summary — Shadowlands 9.2

-Avenger's Shield deals Holy damage to the target, interrupting and silencing them, and also bounces to up to 2 nearby enemies.
-It can bounce to 3 nearby enemies with the Redoubt talent.
+Avenger's Shield deals Holy damage to the target, generates 1 Holy Power, interrupts and silences the main target, and also jumps to up to 2 nearby enemies.
+It can jump to 4 nearby enemies instead with the First Avenger talent.
 Its cooldown is reduced by your Haste.
 Also, when you avoid a melee attack or use Hammer of the Righteous, you have a 15% chance to reset the remaining cooldown of Avenger's Shield.
-Casting Avenger's Shield increases the damage dealt and Armor increase of your next Shield of the Righteous cast by 20%.

-Hammer of the Righteous deals Physical damage to your target.
+Hammer of the Righteous deals Physical damage to your target and generates 1 Holy Power.
 While you stand within your Consecration, the hammer deals AoE damage as well.
-When using the Blessed Hammer talent, it will replace Hammer of the Righteous and instead causes a hammer to spin around you, damaging any enemies it hits and causing them to deal reduced auto attack damage to you.
+When using the Blessed Hammer talent, it will replace Hammer of the Righteous and instead causes a hammer to spin around you, damaging any enemies it hits and causing them to deal reduced damage to you.
 Its cooldown is reduced by your Haste.

-Blessing of Protection protects the targeted ally from all physical damage for 10 seconds, and it has a 5-minute cooldown.
-It can be used to clear harmful physical damage debuffs and bleeds from the target.
+Blessing of Protection protects the targeted ally from all Physical Damage for 10 seconds, and it has a 5-minute cooldown.
+It can be used to clear harmful Physical Damage debuffs and bleeds from the target.
 Bosses will not attack targets affected by Blessing of Protection.
 When using the Blessing of Spellwarding talent, Blessing of Protection is replaced by an ability with a 3-minute cooldown that instead protects from Magic attacks.
-When used on yourself, however, it will not cause mobs to stop attacking you, but if they have a spell they use on the tank, they will simply choose another target for that spell, should Blessing of Spellwarding be active.
+When used on yourself, however, Blessing of Spellwarding will not cause mobs to stop attacking you, but if they have a spell they use on the tank they will simply choose another target for that spell.

-Blessing of Sacrifice lasts 12 seconds, transferring 30% of the damage taken by your target to you.
+Blessing of Sacrifice lasts 12 seconds, transferring 30% of the damage taken by your target to you; transferred damage is reduced to 75% of the original amount.
 The effect is automatically canceled if the transferred damage would cause you to fall below 20% health.
-This cooldown is excellent for reducing the damage taken by the other tank, or other raid members.
+This cooldown is excellent for reducing the damage taken by the other tank, but also other raid members.

 Blessing of Freedom removes movement-impairing effects from the targeted ally, also granting them immunity to such effects for 8 seconds.